AdaCore/langkit-query-language/user_manual/generated/std.rst

 .. method:: Token.kind(this)

-    Return the kind of the token
+    Return the kind for this token

-.. method:: Token.next(this, exclude_trivia)
+.. method:: Token.next(this, ignore_trivia)

     Return the next token